Agostina Alonso

 Agostina Alonso (born 1 October 1995) is an Argentine field hockey player and part of the Argentina national team, winning silver medal at the 2020 Summer Olympics.

 Career

 She was the part of the Argentine team that won the 2016 Women's Hockey Junior World Cup after a beating the Netherlands in the finals.
 She also won a gold medal at the 2019 Pan American Games.

+In 2024, she won the bronze medal with Las Leonas at the 2024 Paris Summer Olympics.